paulloy/Noumenal-Sky/README.md

 ### Acknowledgements

-- Noumenal is the adjective form of Noumenon, a word first used by the philosopher Immanuel Kant.
-Though strictly, the properties displayed on this website can never be described as noumenon, I decided to make a more lax use of the word.
-It also has a double meaning where I heard a journalist whose name I've forgotten, use noumenal in a Saganist way of describing those things that invoke a religious or spiritual sense of awe in a subject.
-So I imagine the night sky with its phenomenal points of star light as being grasped more fully with science and technology, allowing us to better understand the universe and view the sky as it is, as a Noumenal Sky.
 - Thanks to the [Code Institute](https://codeinstitute.net/5-day-coding-challenge/?utm_term=code%20institute&utm_campaign=a%2526c_BR_IRL_Code_Institute&utm_source=adwords&utm_medium=ppc&hsa_net=adwords&hsa_tgt=kwd-319867646331&hsa_ad=417883010337&hsa_acc=8983321581&hsa_grp=62188641240&hsa_mt=e&hsa_cam=1578649861&hsa_kw=code%20institute&hsa_ver=3&hsa_src=g&gclid=CjwKCAjwwab7BRBAEiwAapqpTEswcNcDEOmOyi4fCT-PcSheBvn53AA4ovSOWQuIihlEAascEMo_nRoC5s4QAvD_BwE&gclsrc=aw.ds) for my coding lessons.
 - I learned some extra JavaScript techniques using [JavaScipt & JQuery: Interactive front-end web development](https://www.amazon.co.uk/JavaScript-JQuery-Interactive-Front-End-Development/dp/1118531647/ref=sr_1_1_sspa?dchild=1&keywords=JavaScipt+%26+JQuery%3A+Interactive+front-end+web+development&qid=1602095139&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEyQlJOUTU3R0lFUTBVJmVuY3J5cHRlZElkPUExMDMzMzg0MjhLRFgyUk1ORFEwUiZlbmNyeXB0ZWRBZElkPUEwNjY1MDU0TlU2WEtDNkpCOThSJndpZGdldE5hbWU9c3BfYXRmJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==) by Jon Duckett.
 - I got additional help from [Stack Overflow](https://stackoverflow.com/) and [W3 Schools](https://www.w3schools.com/).